 If we had to play favorites, the bathroom would outrank every room in the house.
-While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite the bathroom offers.
+While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite a well-designed bathroom offers.
 It's a place of refuge where we wash off a hard day's work, cleanse the soul, and beautify ourselves for the day ahead.
 It's a time for reflection and relaxation.
 (Who doesn't love a bath?
-Especially in a freestanding tub…) Decorating a bathroom can be challenging, especially when it's a small one, but the most transformative tool in your decorating arsenal is a paint brush.
+Especially in a freestanding tub.)
+But decorating a bathroom can be challenging, though, especially when it's a small one.

 "A bold hue is the single most transformative thing you can do to your space.
 Even if your bathroom is small, do not—I repeat, do not—fight it.
-Embrace it and paint it out in a dark, inky-blue hue.
+Embrace it, and paint it out in a dark, inky-blue hue.
 It will make it look and feel far more chic and cocooning.
 Plus all those whites and metallics we tend to have in a bathroom are so much cooler against a dark background; believe me.
-If you paint a tiny bathroom white, you'll just end up with a small and boring room.
-A rich, inky dark hue will immediately bring oodles of intrigue, drama, and glamor." — Abigail Ahern, Abigail Ahern
+If you paint a tiny bathroom white, you'll just end up with a small, boring room.
+A rich, inky dark hue will immediately bring oodles of intrigue, drama, and glamour." — Abigail Ahern, interior designer and author

-"Monochromes are always a great way to build your base in a smaller space where you don't want to dominate.
+"Monochromes are always a great way to build your base in a smaller space.
 I tend toward grays; my current favorite is Benjamin Moore's Englewood Cliffs.
-I find it to be a softer option, and it allows you to bring in a bit of glamor and pops of metal in your fittings and fixtures." — Greg Natale, Greg Natale
+I find it to be a softer option, and it allows you to bring in a bit of glamour and pops of metal in your fittings and fixtures." — Greg Natale, interior designer

 "For a powder room, you can go darker and create a dramatic moment with a dark paint choice or even an unexpected wallpaper.
 Otherwise, for a full bathroom, go pale, like gray.
 My go-to is Dior Gray from Benjamin Moore.
-With white tiles, brass, and chrome, you can't go wrong." — Nate Berkus, Nate Berkus
+With white tiles, brass, and chrome, you can't go wrong." — Nate Berkus, interior designer

 "For small bathrooms, I like to keep it light and simple.
 I love Benjamin Moore's Sebring White, which is a very faint gray with just a hint of pigment.
 It gives the space a soft look and just a hint of hue without being oppressive.
 It's very relaxing and elegant." — Orlando Soria